Fourier coefficients of the net-baryon number density and chiral criticality: Fourier coefficients in a QCD-like effective model

 In general, the pseudocritical temperature of a crossover transition is not uniquely determined.
 By maximizing the chiral $(\chi_\sigma)$ and Polyakov loop $(\chi_L)$ susceptibilities, we find, at $\mu_q=0$, the crossover temperatures 231~MeV and 213~MeV for the chiral and deconfinement transitions, respectively.
 An alternative determination, obtained by maximizing the temperature derivatives of the order parameters, $d\sigma/dT$ and $dL/dT$, yields $226$~MeV and $223$~MeV respectively.
 In the chiral limit the two procedures yield a unique chiral critical temperature.

 In the following, we control the strength of the explicit symmetry breaking by varying the pion mass in vacuum from $m_\pi=0$ (chiral limit) to $m_\pi=10\, m_\pi^{\text{phys}}$, in order to assess the effect of criticality on the Fourier coefficients.
-Thereby, we keep the same vacuum values for $f_\pi$ and $m_\sigma$ by re-adjusting the parameters in $U_\sigma$.
+Thereby, we keep the same vacuum values for $f_\pi$ and $m_\sigma$ by readjusting the parameters in $U_\sigma$.
 The resulting chiral order parameter at $\mu_B=0$ is shown in Fig.~\ref{fig:sigma-T}.
 The chiral critical temperature in the chiral limit is found to be $228.256$ MeV.
 For a finite, but small, pion mass $(0.1\, m_\pi^{\text{phys}})$ the pseudocritical temperatures obtained using $\chi_\sigma$ and $d\sigma/dT$ are 229 and 227~MeV, respectively.
 Hereafter, for simplicity, we denote by $T_{pc}$ the pseudocritical temperature corresponding to a maximum of $\chi_\sigma$.
 However, in the the heavy pion mass case, the chiral pseudocritical temperature~\footnote{In this particular case, $\chi_\sigma$ yields an unusually small transition temperature owing to the sigma-meson mass being much lighter than that of the pion.} $T_{pc}=228$~MeV is determined by the maximum of $d\sigma/dT$.

 The behavior of order parameters and the phase structure in the chiral effective models have been investigated in Refs.~\cite{sakai09:_deter_qcd,morita11:_probin_decon_in_chiral_effec,morita11:_role_of_meson_fluct_in}.
 For the present study we summarize a few relevant features.
-In Fig.~\ref{fig:thetadep}, we show contour maps for the temperature derivative of the chiral order parameter $d(\sigma/f_\pi)/dT$ in the imaginary chemical potential-temperature plane in the chiral limit and for two nonzero values of the pion mass.
+In Fig.~\ref{fig:thetadep}, we show contour maps for the temperature derivative of the chiral order parameter $d(\sigma/f_\pi)/dT$ in the plane of imaginary chemical potential vs temperature in the chiral limit and for two nonzero values of the pion mass.